damianStrojek/damianStrojek/README.md

 ## I'm a Student, Pentester and an Author!

-- 👮 I work as a Security Engineer at Objectivity [objectivity]
+- 👮 I work as a Security Engineer at [Objectivity]
 - 🔭 I just got into top600 worldwide on TryHackMe!
 - 🌱 I’m currently studying Computer Science at GUT in Poland while working on my cybersecurity experience
 - 👯 I’m looking to collaborate with other pentesters